 Trespassers are people who enter property illegally.
 Property owners don’t owe trespassers a duty to warn or keep the property safe.
 Generally, the property owners are only required to refrain from intentionally harming a trespasser.

 These legal standards are helpful–but you’re probably wondering how, exactly, you find the proof to support your negligence claim.
-Our lawyers at Hollander Law Firm, P.A. can help.
+Our lawyers at Hollander Law Firm Accident Injury Lawyers can help.
 We’ve been handling cases like yours for almost three decades.

 When you hire us, our lawyers will locate the evidence to back up your claim, including: